Statute of Frauds

 What is the Statute of Frauds?

-The Statute of Frauds is a legal doctrine that requires certain types of contracts to be in writing to be legally enforceable.
-Its primary purpose is to prevent fraudulent claims and misunderstandings arising from oral agreements and to create a clear and verifiable record of important contractual obligations.
+The Statute of Frauds is a legal doctrine that requires certain types of real estate contracts be in writing to be legally enforceable.
+Its primary purpose is to prevent fraudulent claims and misunderstandings arising from verbal agreements and to create a clear and verifiable record of important contractual obligations.
 In Arizona, the Statute of Frauds for real property transactions is governed by A.R.S. § 44-101.

 Real Property Transactions Covered by the Statute of Frauds in Arizona